Zatmeniye Caverns, Aquarius

 “That was a mistake on my part,” Yulia elaborated, tone even.
 “I was going to kill Alexei when we found ourselves trapped in this cave initially.
 I was determined to.
 It was the opportunity I had been waiting for while working under him for all of these years.
 It would be very easy to cover it up as a cave accident with Kovich’s conducting.”
 Yulia’s eyes glinted. “…. but then the Piscese diplomats came, and I had to wait and wait… And then you came.”
 She frowned.
 “I was… too rash that night.
 I did not realize that Alexei had given Kalama his jacket… I just saw it, saw the opportunity.”
 Her frown deepened.
 “I would apologize, but that would do nothing now.”

 “‘Now’,” Atienna repeated.
 “And what happens now…?
 If you move forward with this, then… perhaps you’ll frame Afu?
 Or you’ll say that the murderer came from the portals… which is why you are so attentive to Mladen.
 You know he is ELPIS.
+About how ELPIS truly operates.
 He could be your key out of here… and he may hold information regarding Fritz’s dealings with Omicron, which must somehow involve the Campanas.”

 Yulia stared at her wide-eyed before she shook her head and chuckled mirthlessly—no, nervously.
 “Cvetka was right when she said you knew everything.”

-Atienna did not know everything, but if Yulia thought that she did, then that was good.
+Atienna didn’t know everything, but if Yulia thought that she did, then that was good.
 That meant that Yulia believed that there was nothing that she could hide from Atienna.
 Knowledge was power.
 Knowledge could be used as a trap.
 Against someone who knew everything, one could do nothing.

 “And you’re aware of Cvetka’s nature as a True Conductor?”